NilBiescas/MEDSUM/README.md

 - src/*.py: contains the different training strategies that we tried: Using LoRa or standard fine-tuning.
 - src/Summaries_FLOR-760M : Contains the test set evaluation with the different strategies tried.

+# Fine-tuned model weights

+The model weights are available [here](link.com).

+The names and training procedure of each of the models are the following:
+- last_model_LoRA_Finetune_MedicalReports_v2
+    - pre-fine-tuned: standard,  fine-tuned: lora  -> Word embeddings freeze in the prefine-tuning
+- last_model_LoRA_Finetune_MedicalReports_v2_LoRA_pretrained
+    - pre-fine-tuned: lora,      fine-tuned: lora
+- last_model_NO_LoRA_Finetune_MedicalReports_v2
+    - pre-fine-tuned: standard,  fine-tuned: standard -> Word embeddings freeze in the prefine-tuning
+- last_model_LoRA_MedicalReports_new_data
+    - pre-fine-tuned: None,      fine-tuned: lora
+- last_model_train_Medical_newdata_without_LoRA
+    - pre-fine-tuned: None,      fine-tuned: standard

+\*pre-fine-tuned means fine-tuned first on CaBreu dataset.

+We make use of this names for the diefferen folders and filenames during the models evaluation.

 # Setup

 Create the env with the necessary libraries